actions-marketplace-validations/steiley_exec-ruby-diagnostic/README.md

 # exec-ruby-diagnostic

-This Action can run Ruby diagnostic tool(rubocop, haml_lint, braleman, rails_best_practices, reek, etc.).
+This Action can run Ruby diagnostic tool(rubocop, haml_lint, brakeman, rails_best_practices, reek, etc.).

 This Action runs tools with the version specified in Gemfile.lock.
 This Action currently targets only ruby ​​running on rbenv.
 # Usage

 You need to specify gem_name.
 Nothing else needed.
 Below is a setting example when using [masa-iwasaki/setup-rbenv](https://github.com/marketplace/actions/setup-rbenv).

 ```yaml